sotunboolamide/Rest-API-with-Flask-Protype/README.md

 The aplication can be run locally as seen in the code a local host is used and also the mongo used is a mock.

+You would need to satisfy the running requirement by running :

+pip freeze > requirements.txt

 You can run the application by using command line python run app.py

 Then navigate to your browser and access at :http://localhost:5000/graphql to view results .